Connellsville poised to declare state of emergency

-Connellsville Mayor Greg Lincoln said Monday afternoon that Connellsville City Council plans to vote on and approve a state of emergency declaration for the city in response to the global coronavirus outbreak at council’s regular meeting Tuesday.
+Connellsville Mayor Greg Lincoln said Monday afternoon that Connellsville City Council plans to vote on and approve a state of emergency declaration in response to the global coronavirus outbreak at council’s regular meeting today.

 Lincoln said the move would allow the city to restrict face-to-face tax payment and instead call for taxes to be mailed in or dropped off at city hall.